Sick-Day Guidelines for People With Diabetes

 - Try to eat your normal types and amounts of food and to drink

-- If your blood sugar level is higher than 240 milligrams per deciliter (mg/dL), or the blood sugar level your doctor recommends, drink extra liquids that do not contain sugar, such as water or sugar-free cola.
+- If your blood sugar level is higher than the blood sugar level your doctor recommends, for example, 240 mg/dL, drink extra liquids that do not contain sugar, such as water or sugar-free cola.

-- Weigh yourself and check your temperature, breathing rate, and pulse frequently if your blood sugar is higher than 300 mg/dL.
+- Frequently weigh yourself and check your temperature, breathing rate, and pulse.
 If you are losing weight and your temperature, breathing rate, and pulse are increasing, contact a doctor.
 You may be getting worse.

 - Don't take any nonprescription medicines without talking with your doctor.
 Many nonprescription medicines affect your blood sugar level.